RunOnYourOwn/TurfTrack/docs/technical.md

 - Optimized GDD calculations
 - Efficient database queries
 - Background processing for heavy computations
+- Atomic database operations for data consistency

 ## Data Fetching and API Integration

-- All frontend API requests are now handled via Axios, using a generic fetcher utility in `src/lib/fetcher.ts`.
+- All frontend API requests are now handled via Axios, using a generic fetcher utility in `src/lib/fetcher.ts`
-- React Query is used for caching, background updates, and UI state management.
+- React Query is used for caching, background updates, and UI state management
-- Lawns CRUD UI is fully integrated with the backend, supporting create, read, update, and delete operations via Axios and React Query.
+- Lawns CRUD UI is fully integrated with the backend, supporting create, read, update, and delete operations via Axios and React Query

 ## Weather Data Deduplication & Scheduling